2012 Assam violence: Central government response

-On the request of Sansuma Khunggur Bwiswmuthiary, MP of Kokrajhar, the Indian prime minister Manmohan Singh called the Chief Minister of Assam, Tarun Gogoi, on 23 July 2012 and instructed him to do whatever was necessary to restore peace.
+On the request of Sansuma Khunggur Bwiswmuthiary, the MP from Kokrajhar, the Indian prime minister Manmohan Singh called the Chief Minister of Assam, Tarun Gogoi, on 23 July 2012 and instructed him to do whatever was necessary to restore peace.
 The violence continued despite the efforts of the state law enforcement agencies, and on 24 July 2012, India's central government deployed paramilitary forces and 13 columns of the Indian Army to the affected districts.
-On the same day, shoot-on-sight orders and an indefinite curfew were enforced across Kokrajhar district, which also led to the death of four people when police fired at violent crowds in the Rampur and Chaparkata areas of Kokrajhar.
+On the same day, shoot-on-sight orders and an indefinite curfew were enforced across Kokrajhar district, which also led to the death of four people when police fired at violent crowds in the Rampur and Chaprakata areas of Kokrajhar.
 The Army conducted flag marches and the disrupted rail services were resumed on 25 July 2012, under the protection of the central forces.
 Union Home Secretary R.K.
 Singh stated that there were signs of improvement and called upon the Assam government to immediately act against the "ring leaders" of both factions.